justin-marian/sobel-detector/README.md

 **Grayscale Conversion:** simplifies an image to shades of gray, reducing complexity and focusing on intensity, which is crucial for the effectiveness of blur and edge detection processes.

 **Gaussian Kernel:** applied to the image using a convolution kernel, which is a matrix of weights.
 The **Blur Gaussian kernel** is determined based on the *Gaussian function*, which assigns higher weights to pixels closer to the center of the kernel and lower weights to those further away.
-This mimics the effect of blurring or smoothing in the human eye.

 $$ gaussianBlurKernel =
 \begin{bmatrix}